QPD-NeurIPS2019/QPD/README.md

 Requirements:
 1. Tensorflow;
 2. Tensorboard_easy for logging;
-3. SMAC SCII, follow the instructions by https://github.com/oxwhirl/smac.
+3. SMAC SCII platform, follow the instructions by https://github.com/oxwhirl/smac.

 After installing the environment, add the following two functions into the file starcraft2.py.